Inflating 2D Convolution Weights for Efficient Generation of 3D Medical Images: Results

 \subsubsection{Pre-processing}

-Both the COCA and ADNI images are resized to $64\times 64$ using bilinear interpolation in the sagittal and coronal planes.
-We align the axial slice number of COCA dataset to $32$ either by consecutive slice sampling or by zero padding.
-For ADNI dataset, we directly resize the axial slice number to $64$.
-As a result, the image resolution of COCA and ADNI datasets are $32\times 64\times 64$ and $64\times 64\times 64$, respectively.
-The Hounsfield Unit values are clipped to $[-250, 650]$ and then normalized to $[-1, 1]$.
+Both the COCA and ADNI images {were} resized to $64\times 64$ and $128\times 128$ using bilinear interpolation in the sagittal and coronal planes.
+We {aligned} the axial slice number of the COCA dataset to $32$ either by consecutive slice sampling or by zero padding.
+For the ADNI dataset, we {resized} the axial slice number to $64$ {directly}.
+As a result, the image resolution of COCA and ADNI datasets are $32\times 64\times 64$ ($32\times 128\times 128$) and $64\times 64\times 64$, respectively.
+The Hounsfield Unit values {were} clipped to $[-250, 650]$ and then normalized to $[-1, 1]$.